mateibarbu19/performance-evaluation/portofolio/presentation/README.md

 - **double blind**
     - the authors and reviewers are not aware of each other's identities
     - eliminates chances of bias
-    - reviewers may still be able recognizeauthors through other markers such as writing style, subject matter and self-citation
+    - reviewers may still be able recognize authors through other markers such as writing style, subject matter and self-citation
 - *open*
     - authors and reviewer are known to each other throughout the process